Laillaa/CStat-Project/Report.md

 ### Categorical variables
 We started the exploration of our 3rd category also by collecting some insights via descriptive statistics by using the `.describe()` function.
 What caught our attention the most was the value count (how many observations a variable has).
 A variable should normally have 1460 observations, but not all do.
 To deal with those missing values, we decided to keep only the variables with a count of 1460 observations, with which we will continue our analysis.

 Then we built a function by the name of `rank_categorical_vars` to rank the filter categorical variables.
 It ranks them according to their p-value, from the lowest to the highest.
-Variables with lower p-values (**lower than 5%?**) are more likely to affect the SalesPrice.
+Variables with lower p-values are more likely to affect the SalesPrice.

 We visualized those rankings in the 3rd graph, `Ranking of Categorical Variables Based on Final Score`.
 The visualized order is the actual order; the lower we go, the lower the ranking order.
 Ex: Neighborhood is ranked 1st .... **ranking issues**